yiisoft/yii2/docs/guide/db-migrations.md

   When this is `true`, the user will be prompted before the command performs certain actions.
   You may want to set this to `false` if the command is being used in a background process.

-* `migrationPath`: string (defaults to `@app/migrations`), specifies the directory storing all migration class files.
+* `migrationPath`: string|array (defaults to `@app/migrations`), specifies the directory storing all migration class files.
 This can be specified as either a directory path or a path [alias](concept-aliases.md).
   Note that the directory must exist, or the command may trigger an error.
+Since version 2.0.12 an array can be specified for loading migrations from multiple sources.

 * `migrationTable`: string (defaults to `migration`), specifies the name of the database table for storing migration history information.
 The table will be automatically created by the command if it does not exist.